kinsomicrote/kingsleychijioke-site/source/about.html.md

 ---
-title: About this template (and the author)
+title: About
-description: Information about the ruby-middleman-tailwind-starter-blog project and author.
+description:
 ---

-# About this template (and the author)
+# About

-👋 I'm Harrison, the creator of this template.
-I've used [Middleman](https://middlemanapp.com/) for years to build my [personal site](https://harrisonbroadbent.com/about), and I figured it was time I shared what I've learned.

-Is Middleman dying?
-[Probably.](https://github.com/middleman/middleman/tags) Is it a good choice for your personal site / blog?
-Maybe?
-Do I love it as a lightweight framework for building a simple static site and a lightweight blog?
-Absolutely.

-I work with Ruby on Rails quite often, and it's always refreshing to come back to a piece of software like Middleman, where the surface area is so much smaller.

-I've included things that I think you'll find really handy in this template — TailwindCSS, a blog system pre-configured, handy CSS hacks I've learned, code highlighting and more.
+👋 I'm Kingsley, I work as a software developer and this is my internet space.
+Pardon the mess, I'm still working on things here.

+This template was built by [Harrison](https://harrisonbroadbent.com), and you can find the project [here](https://github.com/harrison-broadbent/ruby-middleman-tailwind-starter-blog).

 Enjoy!